 Context threading is a dispatch technique, and can be easily combined with an inlining strategy.
 To investigate the impact of dispatch instruction overhead and to demonstrate that context threading is complementary to inlining, we implemented Tiny Inlining, a simple heuristic that inlines all bodies with a length less than four times the length of our dispatch code.
 This eliminates the dispatch overhead for the smallest bodies and, as calls in the CTT are replaced with comparably-sized bodies, tiny inlining ensures that the total code growth is low.
 In fact, the smallest inlined OCaml bodies on P4 were smaller than the length of a relative call instruction (five bytes).
 Table 5.4 summarizes the effect of tiny inlining.
 On the P4, we come within 1% of SableVM's selective inlining implementation.
-On PowerPC, we outperform SableVM by Table 5.4: Detailed comparison of selective inlining (SABLEVM) vs SUB+BI+AR and TINY.
+On PowerPC, we outperform SableVM by 7.8% for the PPC7410 and 4.8% for the PPC970.
+Table 5.4: Detailed comparison of selective inlining (SABLEVM) vs SUB+BI+AR and TINY.
 Numbers are elapsed time relative to direct threading. $\triangle context$ is the the difference between selective inlining and SUB+BI+AR. $\triangle tiny$ is the difference between selective inlining and TINY (the combination of context threading and tiny inlining).